quyettvq/module-federation-example/README.md

 # Webpack Module Federation example

-- `ad-library`: The remote library to be used to render ads
+- `ad-library`: A remote library responsible to render ads
-- `publisher-site`: The website that consumes the ad library
+- `publisher-site`: A website consumes the ad library